How to Live Wisely In a Hedonistic Culture

 This message runs completely counter to our thinking.

-In fact, when we are faced with that concept of God being the center of our enjoyment – not a nice home, a nice car, a nice vacation, good food, and a great career providing us with a great salary – we feel a sense of discomfort.
+In fact, when we are faced with the concept of God being the center of our enjoyment, not a nice home, a nice car, a nice vacation, good food, and a great career providing us with a great salary, we feel a sense of discomfort.

 How to Live Wisely In a Hedonistic Culture

-The irony we see in this hedonistic culture we live in today is the more our culture soaks itself in pleasure and indulgence, the more unhappy and dissatisfied they are.
+The irony we see in this hedonistic culture we live in today is that the more our culture soaks itself in pleasure and indulgence, the unhappier and more dissatisfied they are.

-Illegal drug and opioid addictions and alcoholism are no longer the vice of the ghetto.
+Illegal drugs, opioid addictions, and alcoholism are no longer the vice of the ghetto.
 They are at epidemic proportions in suburbs and gated communities as well.

 Suicide is out of control.

-As our standard of living has risen, so has our inability to fill the gaping void in our life.
+As our standard of living has risen, so has our inability to fill the gaping void in our lives.

 Moses, a man whose life was marked by astonishing extremes, gives us perspective in a way that surely he shares from his own personal experience.